 With e-invoicing tax leakage and frauds using fake invoices are expected to reduce considerably due to the authorization of every invoice from the government portal.
 More than this, the e-invoicing mandate will prove to be highly beneficial to small businesses.
 Let us understand the e-invoicing benefits for small businesses…

 E-invoicing is not a reason to worry

 Smaller companies may soon come under the e-invoicing threshold and thus need to be ready.
 However, this does not give small businesses a reason to worry.
 There are numerous benefits of e-invoicing and SMEs must accept the e-invoice revolution with open arms.
 At the outset, e-invoicing under GST can appear to be a big overhaul and humongous task but if handled well, it can serve you well.
 It does not require heavy investment to start e-invoicing or it is not necessary for your company to have a huge IT department to handle it.
 Just partnering with the right GSP and getting an e-invoicing software is enough!

 E-invoicing in a nutshell

 E-invoicing is an electronic authentication mechanism under GST.
-Under the mechanism, all the B2B and Export invoices generated by a business need to be registered with the Government system i.e. the Invoice Registration Portal (IRP), and obtain a unique identification number for every invoice called Invoice Reference Number (IRN).
-Along with IRN, the IRP will also create a digitally signed QR code with select details from the invoice and digitally sign the uploaded invoice data.
-Thus, an e-invoice is a document that has an IRN associated with it and the digitally signed QR code printed on it.
+Under the mechanism, all the B2B invoices and Export invoices generated by a business need to be registered with the Government system i.e. the Invoice Registration Portal (IRP), and obtain a unique identification number for every invoice called Invoice Reference Number (IRN).
+Along with the Invoice Reference Number or IRN, the IRP will also create a digitally signed QR code with select details from the invoice and digitally sign the uploaded invoice data.
+Thus, an e-invoice is a document that has an IRN associated with it and a digitally signed QR code printed on it.